dev-himanshu01/Unstop-Assessment/README.md

-Here's a **fabulous README** that you can use for your GitHub repository, which clearly explains the project, how it works, and how to get started with it:

----

 # 🚆 Train Seat Booking System

 A web-based **Train Seat Booking System** that allows users to book seats in a train coach with real-time availability updates.
 This project follows the specifications provided in the assignment brief, enabling users to reserve up to 7 seats in a row with priority, or across multiple rows if necessary.
 The app is simple, efficient, and user-friendly!